 The Chase logo demonstrates the turnover of cash deposits.
-The emblem alludes to the financial association of depositors to manage the currency flow.
+The emblem alludes to the financial association of depositors, which manages the currency flow.
 The organization knows how to handle money and make a constant profit.

 Chase: Brand overview